wincowgerDEV/BFFP/README.md

 Code to do primary data analysis and cleanup for the brand audit publication.

 ## [github_data](https://github.com/wincowgerDEV/BFFP/tree/main/github_data)
-All datasets currently implimented in the code.R script.
-Datasets for other scripts can be acquired by contacting the maintainers.
+All datasets currently implemented in the code.R script.

 ## [raw_processed_data.csv](https://github.com/wincowgerDEV/BFFP/blob/main/raw_processed_data.csv)
 The most complete and rawest form of the dataset that can be used to reproduce all results.
+This should be used in most cases instead of the data in github_data and can be reproduced or expanded upon by leveraging the datasets in github_data.
+The .RData version of this file is more reproducible than .csv when working in an R environment.

 ## [data_descriptions.csv](https://github.com/wincowgerDEV/BFFP/blob/main/data_descriptions.csv)
-Full descriptions of the fields of raw_processed_data and other datasets taht live in github_data.
+Full descriptions of the fields of raw_processed_data and other datasets that live in github_data.